BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 Is He a Full-lyric or Light-lyric Tenor?

 Of course, light-lyric tenor sounds brighter and youthful, which matches Bruno’s voice far more.
-However, if he doesn’t do the throaty placement, he will reveal his true voice and its actual brightness.
-His habit of mixing chest voice and throaty vocal placement provides his voice with that youthful quality that differentiates it from full-lyric tenor.
+However, if he doesn’t do the throat placement, he will reveal his true voice and its actual brightness.
+His habit of mixing chest voice and throaty vocal placement provides Bruno Mars voice with that youthful quality that differentiates it from full-lyric tenor.

 Experientially, his voice would be a mess with his bad vocal technique.
 Yet, it still sounds as refreshing and sonorous as it was before.
-Its wide range that runs up to 5th-octave belts is also remarkable.
+Its wide vocal range that runs up to 5th-octave belts is also remarkable.

 His Musical Styles

-Bruno Mars boasts of a wide range of influences, him being a hybrid of cultures and races.
+Bruno Mars boasts of a wide vocal ranges of influences, him being a hybrid of cultures and races.
 As he stated in September 2012, when asked about his next album, he said that it would be a musical variety, insinuating that he didn’t want to be boxed in a single music genre.
 So, his next album, according to him, would include hip-hop, soul, rock, and R&B.

 His musical influences, as mentioned above, are wide-ranging.
 Hence, these influences show themselves in his song arrangements and styles, characterized by a tinge of disco, rock, reggae, funk, soul, and even balladry.
 His songs are also characterized by feel-good and optimistic sentiments, although his songs also tackle darker ideas and subjects.

 Each new album brings in a hodgepodge of influences that makes each album worth awaiting.
 Mars’ Doo-Wops & Hooligans album, for example, comes with pop and R&B colors, while the 24K Magic album is a hybrid of Soul, R&B, pop, and punk, with new jack swing.